WHAT IS MEDIATION?

 Parents can participate in custody mediation.
 Custody Mediation is when disputing parents have a series of discussions with a neutral professional with the objective of peacefully resolving the issue at hand.
 The goal is to create a memorandum of understanding that will list the solution to the issue that was presented before the mediator.
 Issues such as legal and physical custody, child support, visitation, relocation, etc. The mediator can not provide legal advice or representation to either party.

-Mediation is the most effective way to resolve a family dispute.
-The proof is in the facts as every family court in the Philadelphia area has made it mandatory for both parties to go to mediation (excluding those of domestic violence) after filing a petition.
+Mediation is one of the most effective ways to resolve a family dispute.
+The proof is in the facts, as almost every family court in the Philadelphia area has made it mandatory for both parties to go to mediation (excluding those of domestic violence) after filing a petition.
 So why pay thousands of dollars to go to court if you're going to end up in mediation anyways?